tmpim/casket-docs/docs/cli.md

 -   **3** - error stopping with SIGTERM
 -   **4** - shutdown callback(s) returned error(s)

-A good rule of thumb is to NOT automatically restart Caddy if it exits with status of 1.
+A good rule of thumb is to NOT automatically restart Casket if it exits with status of 1.